You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 • Visa (arranged through your tour operator).

-• Travel insurance documents.
+• Travel insurance documents are optional now.

-• Extra passport photos for permits.
+• Passport-size photos for permits.

 Clothing